seanhayes-com/paapi5-php-sdk/README.md

 This repository contains the open source PHP SDK that allows you to access the [Product Advertising API](https://webservices.amazon.com/paapi5/documentation/index.html) from your PHP app.

+Amazon distrbutes the code but doesn't provide a packagist repository

 ## Installation

 The Product Advertising API PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run this command: